mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-2.md

 But that is nothing to hurt anything, because in that realm of the world, all sentient beings are included.
 So [there is] nothing to hurt.
 If you hurt something, you fall away from it.
 So that is the Bodhisattva category and Buddhas category; you should learn this.
 This is the advantage of practice for human beings.

 If you are a priest, you should taste and chew and digest what I told you today again and again.
-And then read this *Genjokoan*; then you can really feel the spirit.
+And then read this *Genjōkōan*; then you can really feel the spirit.
 Tomorrow I want to get into this.

 One more thing.
 Usually people say, “You should attain enlightenment.
 You should be aware.
 If you’re not aware, if you don’t realize, if you don’t attain enlightenment, you are not Buddhist; you are a stupid guy.” *[Laughter]* That is not the [Buddhistic](glossary#buddhistic ) way; no. It’s a complete misunderstanding.
 Alright?

 So, please [try to] understand what I have said today again and again.
 And then, if you understand what I said: [...] even though you attain enlightenment, originally where [are you]?
 Originally means very basically, profoundly, where [are you] standing.
 You are standing in the realm of six consciousnesses, or seventh consciousness.
 Yes, you are.
 But simultaneously, the very source of your presence is alayavijñāna, tathāgatagarbha.
 What is that?
 That is just the flow of energies, which is very pure and clear.
 So that is called *you are Buddha*, where all sentient beings exist just like that.
 We should learn that, okay?
 Basically, profoundly, you are already present there.
 That’s why even though you attain enlightenment, still there is opportunity, possibility to manifest this.
 So how is that?
 That’s why I say, finally, when you do gassho, please do gassho.
 That’s it.

 Dōgen Zenji mentions “from the beginning,” just like this.
 It’s a little bit difficult to understand; that’s why you should digest what I said again and again.
-Then, if you get into this *Genjokoan*, it’s a little bit easier to understand.
+Then, if you get into this *Genjōkōan*, it’s a little bit easier to understand.
 So tomorrow I want to get into it.

 Do you have a question?